 Along our diligent process in constructing a basic lightweight t-shirt (to round out our nature-conscious underwear line--see below) using a natural and sustainable fiber such as hemp, we've sampled a variety of jersey fabric that we felt would make something that resembles a classic men's Fruit-of-a-Loom tee, but with a few tweaks: scoop-neck; relaxed fitting; & moisture wicking--which is a natural feature of organic fibers like hemp.

-After six long months into the process--we are a bit slow because neither one of us are clothes maker by trade--just when we thought we've tried all the hemp jersey fabrics (the kind often used to make tees) from the limited hemp textile vendors around the world, we were then offered a different hemp jersey option that was claimed to be 100% hemp that really caught our attention.
+After six long months into the process of material sampling, just when we thought we've tried all the hemp jersey (a type of weave often used to make tees) fabric from the limited hemp textile vendors around the world, we were then offered a different hemp jersey varietal that was claimed to be 100% hemp which really caught our attention.

-heather grey fruit of a loom tee
+classic heather grey fruit of a loom tee

 Jung Maven Hemp Viscose Tee.
 Click image to visit their shop if you are looking for some viscose tees or more hemp tees in general!

 More on Viscose Bamboo: If you remember the early days of bamboo fibers when it was first introduced, like hemp, it didn't receive enough positive feedback to thrive for textile purposes because it wasn't soft enough.
 Additionally, the fibers size & quality wasn't consistent enough to use in a controllable manner.
 Shortly after being rejected as a superior textile fiber, it was then re-introduced in the form of Viscose which made it soft and consistent, hence beloved by so many in the textile industry... that is until people started realizing how harmful the Viscose process can be for the environment as well as the workplace where it is made.